Hahdin/HAFT-WP/README.md

 In the ```Advanced Details``` settings select ```Receive traffic from one or more load balancers``` and select our reader group in ```Target Groups```

-> I chose ELB for Health Check type, pick your preference and adject settings
+> I chose ELB for Health Check type, pick your preference and accept settings

 Click ```Next: Configure scaling policies```, default is ```Keep this group at its initial size```, use it unless you need to adjust the capacity of the group with policies (based on cpu, etc)